hbstack/site/content/modules/header/menus/index.en.md

 ### Second Level Menus Dividers

-If second level menu entries has `divider` parameter enabled, then the divider will be append to the end of the menu.
+If second level menu entries's `divider` parameter is enabled, then the divider will be append to the end of the menu.

 ## Example